stevecondylios/ruby-learning-resources/rails.md

 - [Rails guides](https://guides.rubyonrails.org/) (these aren't 'read once and forget' - experienced devs use them daily)
 - To get source code of any ruby/rails method from the rails console [here](https://stackoverflow.com/a/70819821/5783745)
 - Awesome list of ruby gems by category [here](https://opensource-heroes.com/awesome/ruby)
+- Nice list of ruby gems used in a typical application [here](https://twitter.com/marckohlbrugge/status/1669794416343523355?s=20)

 # How to setup your working environment (IDE, terminal etc)